 - Q How are suction devices used in critical care?

-- Q How are volumetric-infusion pumps used in critical care?
+- Q How are ambulatory infusion pumps used in critical care?